-The 3-day Professional Scrum Developer (PSD) training provides a real-world view of what it is like to build software with Scrum.
-Throughout the course, students collaborate together as a team in a series of Sprints where they apply modern engineering practices, and use the Scrum framework to cope with changes.
+The 3-day Professional Scrum Developer course provides a real-world view of what it is like to build software with Scrum.
+Throughout the course, students collaborate together as a team in a series of Sprints where they apply modern engineering practices and use the Scrum framework to cope with changes.
 Over the 3 days, students learn how to develop increments of potentially releasable functionality from a realistic Product Backlog.

 Students concurrently do requirements engineering, design, development, testing, integration, and deployment within a single iteration.
 The course teaches how Agile engineering practices and supportive ALM tools improve a team’s capabilities even more.

 The course is available in .Net/C#, Java, C++, MEAN, Embedded C, Mobile Apps, Python, Mainframe, Ruby and functional programming technologies, or trainers can work with your specific technology stack to make the course meet your specific needs.

 The Professional Scrum Developer course is intended for all members of a Scrum Development Team; architects, programmers, database developers, testers, and others with some technical knowledge.
 The class focuses on using technology to deliver software in Increments.

 There is no prerequisite but attendees will be able to make the most of the class if they: